MOULI3636/PII-SHIELD/README.md

    ↓
 Report

-The goal is not merely to hide text.
+The objective is not merely to hide text.

-The goal is to create a repeatable, inspectable, and verifiable document sanitization workflow.
+The objective is to create a repeatable, inspectable, and verifiable document sanitization workflow.

 👨‍💻 Author